India: Mumbai COVID lockdown spells trouble for businesses | DW | 02.05.2021

 "The business is down by 25%," he said.
 "Only those people who have our cellphone numbers place orders with us, others are using online services like Grofers and D-mart.
 I have five employees and four hours of operations do not justify their salary or our expenses.
 Sometimes the police also harasses us to shut the shop.
 We bring our shutters down and do our business in this congested and airless shop.
 It is very difficult."

-Later the government announced that only essential services stores will be allowed to open, from 7 a.m. to 11 a.m., which means that all other businesses, including malls, multiplexes, spas, clubs, restaurants, bars, and beauty parlors will be completely shut.
+The government announced later that only essential services stores will be allowed to open, from 7 a.m. to 11 a.m., which means that all other businesses, including malls, multiplexes, spas, clubs, restaurants, bars and beauty parlors will be completely shut.

-Health Minister Rajesh Tope recently announced that these restrictions are extended till May 15, to "break the chain" of the COVID-19 virus in the state.
+Rajesh Tope, the health minister for the state of Maharashtra, recently announced that these restrictions have been extended until May 15, to "break the chain" of the COVID-19 virus.

 Kumar Rajagopalan, CEO of the Retailers Association of India (RAI), believes the government should allow the home delivery of non-essential services to retain some consumption and keep these businesses going.